Harry felt eleven again.

 "Truth is…" George said, his voice quieter now, with none of the mischief he usually wore like armour.
 "Fred was the only person I ever really told everything to.
 Even the stuff I didn't know how to say out loud—he just… knew."

-Harry blinked, thrown by the sudden shift.
+Harry blinked at the sudden shift.

 "I never got to tell Fred.
 Not properly."

-That managed to pull a smile out of Harry.
+That pulled a smile from Harry.

 "Thanks, George."